bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Answers.md

 ## Introduction

 Q1.
-How many ways are there to create a new cryptocurrency?
+How many ways are there to create a new cryptocurrency other than creating one from scratch?

 * Fork a current coin and tweak the parameters (eg Bitcoin Cash, Bitcoin Diamond, Bitcoin Gold)
 * Create a Token Smart Contract on a platform that supports it.
 Eg, Ethereum, NEO, WAVES, EOS, NEM..etc
-* Create a new Blockchain from scratch

 ## Chapter 1